gparraMstr/nba-draft-analysis/README.md

 ### Running the Application

-To execute the application (example script in `src/index.ts`) as shown below.
-Name of the team should be added as parameter as shown in example below; if not specified, then it defaults to "Golden State Warriors".
+Use NPM commands to execute the application (example script in `src/index.ts`) from command-line (see examples below).
+You can specify the full name of the NBA team as parameter; if not specified, then it defaults to "Golden State Warriors".

 ```bash
 $ npm start